mfaiyazkhan/P2P-Chat-and-FileSharing-App-Using-Socket-Android/README.md

   6. Showed toast in various parts

 <h3> Contributions: </h3>
-Both contributed in project equally and supervised all parts and have clear knowledge about it.
+Both contributed in project equally and supervised all parts and have clear knowledge about it.</br>

-2016331001:
+2016331001:</br>
-  1.Showed Image in chat View
+  1.Showed Image in chat View</br>
-  2.Showed time in messages
+  2.Showed time in messages</br>
-2016331011:
+2016331011:</br>
-  1.Changed background
+  1.Changed background</br>
-  2.Saved chat messages
+  2.Saved chat messages</br>

 All other parts are done both by sharing.